Main navigation | Main content

 CBI is an archives and research center dedicated to preserving information technology history as well as promoting and conducting research in the field.
 Primary support for CBI is provided by the University of Minnesota, through the College of Science and Engineering and the University Libraries.

 The University of Minnesota CSE Shop can design, fabricate, weld, and repair prototype and scientific research equipment.
-The three CSE Shop facilities can provide on-site inspection, estimates, consulting, machining, welding, repairs, and electronic/electromechanical design and fabrication.
+The three CSE Shop facilities can provide on-site inspection, estimates, consulting, machining, welding, and repairs.

 A hub of digital technologies innovation and excellence at the University of Minnesota, DTC serves the industrial, educational, and public needs for Minnesota and the nation.
 The DTC integrates research, education, and outreach in digital design, computer graphics and visualization, telecommunications, intelligent data storage and retrieval systems, multimedia, data mining, scientific computation, and other digital technologies.